tytydraco/yessleep/out/On_Lunn_Creek_Hill.md

 “Are you Herschel Grynszpan?”
 I asked him.

-The young man chuckled.
+He chuckled.
 “Herschel Grynszpan?
 He would be one hundred years if he were alive.
 I am Mikkel.”

 I shook my head in confusion.
 Did this kid know Herschel Grynszpan?
 A hundred years old?
 My head felt like there was an ax lodged deep in the back of it.
 My neck was a radiating pulse of lightning.
 It hurt to think at all.